 If you really want to step up your optimization game, you should definitely try website analytics tools.
 There are great and effective free options on the market like Capturly analytics if you are unsure or just not convinced yet.

-With session replays, you can see what your visitors do.
+With session recording, you can see what your visitors do.
 Every click, scroll, and mouse movement.
 It is an excellent way to discover if your visitors encounter any problem on your website.
 It helps you understand the people behind the numbers.
 With this help, you can find the problematic sub-pages where people may exit or turn back in the customer journey.
 It can be just as simple as a bad CTA, unnecessary log-in process, or a hidden search option.
 Fixing these problems will help you get them to move on and actually buy your product or service.

 Website click heatmaps show you an aggregated picture of your users’ clicks.
 With this tool, you can find the popular CTAs, texts, and images.
 It is beneficial, the particular reason for this circumstance is that it tells you which parts of your website should be clickable and which should not.
 Also, there are scroll heatmaps, which are able to show you how far your visitors scroll down on your website.
 It is important when you want to make sure that people on your website see certain content or CTA.
 It can also be a threatening sign where your visitors leave your website without completing the desired action.